 (1) Commercial production of high-performance carbohydrates like mannose, which has an antiviral activity-promoting effect, using the unused portions of foods such as food peelings and coffee grounds Mannose has been used for pharmaceuticals, but production costs are high and its usages are limited.
-If this technology becomes practical, it will be possible to reduce costs to a third, and this would have a major impact on society.

-(2) Commercial production of engineering plastics and high-performance polymer raw materials from carbohydrates to realize non-petroleum plastics
+If this technology becomes practical, it will be possible to reduce costs to a third, and this would have a major high-performance polymer raw materials from carbohydrates to realize non-petroleum plastics

-Michikazu Hara
+Michikazu Hara Research Unit Leader

-- 2016 Professor, Institute of Innovative Research, Tokyo Institute of Technology - 2006 Professor, Materials and Structures Laboratory, Tokyo Institute of - 2000 Associate Professor, Chemical Resources Laboratory, Tokyo Institute of Technology - 1999 Postdoctoral fellow.
-Pennsylvania State University - 1995 Assistant Professor, Chemical Resources Laboratory, Tokyo Institute of - 1992 Corporate Research and Development Center, Toshiba - 1992 Doctor of Science, Interdisciplinary Graduate School of Science and Engineering, Tokyo Institute of Technology
+- Profile 2016 Professor, Institute of Innovative Research, Tokyo Institute of - Technology 2006 Professor, Materials and Structures Laboratory, Tokyo Institute of - Technology 2000 Associate Professor, Chemical Resources Laboratory, Tokyo Institute of - Technology 1999 Postdoctoral fellow.
+Pennsylvania State University - 1995 Assistant Professor, Chemical Resources Laboratory, Tokyo Institute of Technology - 1992 Corporate Research and Development Center, Toshiba - 1992 Doctor of Science, Interdisciplinary Graduate School of Science and Engineering, Tokyo Institute of Technology impact on society.
+(2) Commercial production of engineering plastics and Effective use of waste to realize defossilization Forming the ideas of researchers and students to promote implementation and give back to society